deryckoe/user-toolkit/README.txt

 3. Login status, registration and last login dates in user profile.

 == Changelog ==

+= 1.2.1 =
+* Added last_login as a filter parameter in user endpoint.

 = 1.2 =
 * Last Login date is now filterable in User List